Trainspotting (film): Plot

-After several unsuccessful attempts to return to society, Renton, Sick Boy and Spud relapse into heroin use; Tommy also begins to dabble in drug use after becoming depressed due to being dumped by Lizzy, thanks to the actions of an unknowing Renton.
-Even the negligence-induced death of Dawn, the infant daughter of Sick Boy and his girlfriend Allison, does not persuade the group to recover.
-Later, Renton, Sick Boy and Spud are caught shoplifting; Renton and Spud are arrested while Sick Boy narrowly escapes.
-Spud receives a six-month custodial sentence at HMP Saughton, while Renton avoids jail by entering a drug rehabilitation programme.
-Despite being given methadone to help him, Renton quickly relapses and nearly dies of a heroin overdose at Swanney's home.
-Upon returning home after his revival at the hospital, Renton's parents lock him in his childhood bedroom and force him to go cold turkey.
-Following a problematic withdrawal punctuated by hallucinations of his friends and visions of Dawn crawling on the ceiling, Renton is released upon the condition of an HIV/AIDS test.
-Despite years of sharing syringes with other addicts, Renton tests negative.
+After several unsuccessful attempts to reintegrate into society, Renton, Sick Boy, and Spud relapse into heroin use; Tommy also begins to join them after Lizzy dumps him due to their sex tape disappearing (which Renton had stolen).
+Despite the group's shock at the negligence-induced death of Dawn, the infant daughter of Sick Boy and fellow heroin user Allison, they still do not quit using.
+When Renton, Sick Boy, and Spud engage in shoplifting, Renton and Spud are caught while Sick Boy narrowly escapes.

+While Spud receives a short custodial sentence, Renton avoids jail by entering a drug rehabilitation programme where he is given methadone to help him, but quickly relapses and nearly dies of a heroin overdose.
+Returning home, Renton's parents lock him in his childhood bedroom and force him to go cold turkey.
+Following severe withdrawal punctuated by hallucinations of his friends and visions of Dawn crawling on the ceiling, Renton is released upon the condition of an HIV/AIDS test.
+Despite years of sharing syringes with other addicts, he tests negative, however Renton learns that Tommy, who is now severely addicted to heroin, has tested HIV-positive.

-Now clean but bored and devoid of a sense of meaning in his life, Renton visits Tommy, who is now severely addicted to heroin and is HIV-positive.
-On Diane's advice, Renton moves to London and takes a job as a property letting agent.
-He begins to enjoy his new life of sobriety in London and corresponds with Diane, who updates him on developments back home.
-To Renton's shock and frustration, Begbie, wanted for a failed armed robbery, tracks him down and takes refuge with him in his apartment.
-Sick Boy, now trying to be a pimp and drug dealer, soon joins them.
-Begbie and Sick Boy later attack two of Renton's clientele (at a supposedly impossible-to-sell property where Renton has sent them to get them off his back), resulting in him losing his job.
-The trio return to Edinburgh to avoid police attention and for the funeral of Tommy, who has died of AIDS-related toxoplasmosis.
+On Diane's advice, Renton moves to London and works as a property letting agent.
+He begins to enjoy his new life of sobriety in London and corresponds with Diane, who updates him on home developments.
+Renton's attempt at a fresh start in London is soon hindered as both Begbie, wanted for a failed armed robbery, and Sick Boy, now trying to be a pimp and drug dealer, re-enter his life.
+Renton attempts to hide them in a property that has yet to be sold but sees them assault prospective buyers, leading to the loss of Renton's job.
+The trio return to Edinburgh to avoid police attention and end up attending Tommy's funeral, who has died of AIDS-related toxoplasmosis.